brianotoole/wordpress-boiler/README.md

 ``` bash
 git clone https://github.com/brianotoole/bem-wordpack-boiler.git && cd bem-wordpack-boiler && npm i
 ```
-4. Change the name of the theme folder and package.json to match your project's name
+4. *(optional)* Change the name of the theme folder and package.json to match your project's name
 5. Change proxy location for BrowserSync.
 Open `webpack.config.js` file and change the proxy location for BrowserSync to work:

 Change proxy location to match the name of your wordpress installation folder: "localhost/bem-wordpack-boiler"